BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

 **FILE D)**
 File name: configuration_VERSO.txt"
 File type: txt (textual)
-Content: file including the optional parameters of VERSO
+Content: file including the optional parameters of VERSO STEP #2

 VERSO STEP #2 takes as input a n (samples) x m (variants) variant frequency (VF) profile matrix, in which each entry includes the VF in {0,1} of a given mutation in a certain sample.
 VF frequency profiles can be generated via any variant calling pipeline.